 How is hepatitis A spread to others?

-- When eating or drinking contaminated food or beverage.
+- Eating or drinking contaminated food or beverages.

 - During some sexual activities.

 Children may pass the virus to family members or caregivers without ever having symptoms.